 Tracking Your Expenses

 With expenses, it can get a little bit trickier.
 It’s easy to overlook those little expenses, like $5 at the gas station for gum, $20 taken out of the ATM for a quick grocery trip, and soon enough, you’ve overspent.
 So before we get started tracking expenses, if you haven’t already, grab all your receipts, bank statements, credit card charges, etc. and have them handy.
 We’ll need them to set up our budget!
+People who find they need help with keeping track of their receipts and expense finding the best receipt app to help do so.

 Got it?
 Okay, now we’re going to create categories for our budget.
 You can be as specific or general as you like, but my recommendation is more general, less specific.
 Here’s a handy list to get you started: